Keeping your super safe

 1. Monitor your employer

-The easiest way to check what contributions your employer is paying is to read your annual statement from your fund.
+The easiest way to check what contributions your employer is paying is to read your annual statement from your fund, or check online at any time.

 It’s important to make sure you are getting the superannuation you are entitled to from your employer.
 Employee contributions are often the largest source of super savings and make a huge difference to your final balance in retirement.
 Most employers do the right thing but there are some, especially those in financial trouble, who may fail to pay super contributions to their employees.

 Your payslip might already show the amount of super that has been paid by your employer into your fund.
-If not, the easiest way to check what contributions your employer is paying is to read your annual statement from your fund.
-This shows how much your employer has contributed on your behalf in the previous financial year.
-Some funds also allow you to check your statements online or you can call your fund at any time.
+If not, the easiest way to check what contributions your employer is paying is to read your annual statement from your fund or check online.
+You should be able to easily determine how much your employer has contributed on your behalf.
+You can also call your fund at any time.

 If anything on your statement looks unusual or doesn’t make sense, talk to your employer.
 Find out how often, how much, and into which fund they’re paying your super.
 Alternatively, you can contact your super fund.